flutter-mapbox-gl/maps/README.md

 ## How to use

 This project is available on [pub.dev](https://pub.dev/packages/mapbox_gl), follow the [instructions](https://flutter.dev/docs/development/packages-and-plugins/using-packages#adding-a-package-dependency-to-an-app) to add a package into your flutter application.
-The project does require Mapbox accesstoken to build and run

-## Running the example app

-- Install [Flutter](https://flutter.io/get-started/) and validate its installation with `flutter doctor`
-- Clone the repository with `git clone git@github.com:tobrun/flutter-mapbox-gl.git`
-- Get a public Mapbox access token (see next section)
-- Add a secret Mapbox access token for downloading the SDK
+### Private Mapbox access token
-- Connect a mobile device or start an emulator, simulator or chrome
-- Locate the id of a the device with `flutter devices`
-- Run the app with `cd flutter_mapbox/example && flutter packages get && flutter run -d {device_id} --dart-define=ACCESS_TOKEN=ADD_YOUR_TOKEN_HERE`

-## Adding a Mapbox Access Token

-This project uses Mapbox vector tiles, which requires a Mapbox account and a Mapbox access token.
-Obtain a free access token on [your Mapbox account page](https://www.mapbox.com/account/access-tokens/).
-> **Even if you do not use Mapbox vector tiles but vector tiles from a different source (like self-hosted tiles) with this plugin, you will need to specify any non-empty string as Access Token as explained below!**

-The **recommended** way to provide your access token is through the `MapboxMap` constructor's `accessToken` parameter, which is available starting from the v0.8 release.
-Note that you should always use the same token throughout your entire app.

-An alternative method to provide access tokens that was required until the v0.7 release is described in [this wiki article](https://github.com/tobrun/flutter-mapbox-gl/wiki/Mapbox-access-tokens).

-### SDK Download token

-You must also configure a secret access token having the *Download: read* scope for [Android](https://docs.mapbox.com/android/maps/guides/install/) and/or [iOS](https://docs.mapbox.com/ios/maps/guides/install/).
+This project does require a Mapbox access token to download the underlying Android/iOS SDKs.
+The secret access token must have the *Download: read* scope for
+[Android](https://docs.mapbox.com/android/maps/guides/install/) and/or
+[iOS](https://docs.mapbox.com/ios/maps/guides/install/).